 Our policies relating to equality and diversity are reviewed annually.

 We are regulated by The Solicitors Regulation Authority (SRA) and, as a regulated practice, we are required to annually collect, report and publish data on the diversity of our workforce annually.
-We have made our report to the SRA on our 2015 diversity data.
+We have made our report to the SRA on our 2023 diversity data.

 The survey results are set out below.

-Age Of those members of staff that answered the questionnaire, two were in the age range 16-24, ten were in the age range 25-34, five were in the age range 35-44,two were in the age range 45-54, two were in the age range 55-64, one over the age of 65 and one preferred not to say.
+- Age - Of those members of staff that answered the questionnaire, 6 were in the age range 16-24, 10 were in the age range 25-34, 14 were in the age range 35-44, 11 were in the age range 45-54, 7 were in the age range 55-64 and one preferred not to say.

-Eight members of staff did not look after or give help or support to family members, friends, neighbours or others due to long term physical or mental ill-health/disability or problems related to old age.
+Three members of staff look after or give help or support to family members, friends, neighbours or others due to long term physical or mental ill-health/disability or problems related to old age.

-Disability Of those members of staff that answered the questionnaire, one considered themselves to have a disability according to the definition in the Equality Act 2010, and their day-to-day activities were limited a little because of a health problem or disability which has lasted or is expected to last at least 12 months.
+- Disability - Of those members of staff that answered the questionnaire, one considered themselves to have a disability according to the definition in the Equality Act 2010, and their day-to-day activities were limited a little because of a health problem or disability which has lasted or is expected to last at least 12 months.

-Sexual orientation, religion and belief There is no requirement to publish the answers given to questions on the above.
+- Sexual orientation, religion and belief - There is no requirement to publish the answers given to questions on the above.